harsh-ps-2003/pikachu/README.md

 # Pikachu

-A multi-dimensional asynchronous Byzantine Fault Tolerant non-persistent in-memory Distributed Hash Table implementation.
+An asynchronous multi-dimensional non-persistent in-memory Byzantine Fault Tolerant Distributed Hash Table implementation.

 ### Demo

-To start the bootstrap node, run `cargo run start-bootstrap -p 8001`.
-Check whether the bootstrap node is working properly or not by curling the gRPC server of the bootstrap node -
-`lsof -i :8001`.
-Then join this bootstrap node to make a chord network `cargo run join -b 8001 -p 8002`.
+To start the bootstrap node, run `cargo run start-bootstrap -p <BOOTSTRAP_NODE_PORT>`.
+Check whether the bootstrap node is working properly or not by curling the gRPC server of the bootstrap node `lsof -i :<NODE_PORT>`.
+Then join this bootstrap node to make a chord network `cargo run join -b 8001 -p <NODE_PORT>`.
 The nodes will automatically detect each other, and start forming the chord network.
+Take a look at `<NODE_PORT>.log` files for the logs.
 Just `^C` for graceful shutdown of node, and then close the terminal instance.

 And when you only spawn 2/3 nodes, you will see a lot of failing routing table updates.
 Chord requires a sufficient number of nodes, spread across the ID space, to populate the finger tables effectively.
 With only one node, most find_successor calls will fail because there's no other node to point to.
 With two nodes, you'll have some entries, but many will still be missing.
 Don't worry :)

+And yes, aren't there too many logs when you use `RUST_LOG=debug` with the command!

 ### System Design